VoidOne-App/VoidOne/README.md

   -DCMAKE_CXX_STANDARD=23
 ```

-If Qt is installed outside the standard environment:
+If Qt is installed outside the standard search paths:

 ```bash
 cmake \